-- A small implementation team will be formed within the Prime Minister's Office. - The Prime Minister will be entitled to choose not to implement the planning regulation in specific areas if the conditions are not ripe, or if the Prime Minister believes that doing so would hinder the law from achieving its stated purpose; or for any other planning, organization, economic or other reasons related to the community" (GD, p.
+- A small implementation team will be formed within the Prime Minister's Office. - The Prime Minister will be entitled to choose not to implement the planning regulation in specific areasif the conditions are not ripe, or if the Prime Minister believes that doing so would hinder the law from achieving its stated purpose; or for any other planning, organization, economic or other reasons related to the community" (GD, p.
 30, Art.
 3.1.1)

-Adalah's Position:
+Adalah's Critique of the Prawer Plan:

-- No Arab Bedouin was consulted in this planning process - The planning arrangement prohibits Arab Bedouin citizens of Israel from inhabiting or claiming land in entire areas of the Naqab - The proposed solution for Arab Bedouin settlement entails the demolition of most of the unrecognized villages and the expulsion of 40,000 citizens - The plan is intentionally vague: it does not contain a map, the names of villages affected or actual amounts or location of the land - The Prawer Committee adopted the Goldberg Committee's new criteria for establishing Arab Bedouin towns (population density, continuity, size and economic capacity) that do not apply to Jewish towns in the Naqab - The unique involvement and wide discretion of the Prime Minister's Office in the planning arrangement for Bedouin settlement unprecedented and unrestrained - It discriminates between Arabs and Jews in land and planning in the Naqab
+- No Arab Bedouin was consulted in this planning process - The Prawer Plan does not recognize the right of the Arab Bedouin to ownership of their ancestral land, contrary to the position Ottoman Government, the British Mandatory Authorities, and even Israeli authorities who approve the transactions of Jewish individuals who purchased land from the Bedouin pre-1948 - The proposed 50% rate of compensation, conditioned on relinquishing the first 50% to the State, is unacceptable - The Prawer Plan discriminates between Arab Bedouinthemselves those who are currently living on their land and those who are not - The planning arrangement prohibits Arab Bedouin citizens of Israel from inhabiting or claiming land in entire areas of the Naqab - The proposed solution for Arab Bedouin settlement entails the demolition of most of the unrecognized villages and the expulsion of 40,000 citizens - The plan is intentionally vague: it does not contain a map, the names of villages affected or actual amounts or location of the land - The Prawer Committee adopted the Goldberg Committee's new criteria for establishing Arab Bedouin towns (population density, continuity, size and economic capacity) that do not apply to Jewish towns in the Naqab - The unique involvement and wide discretion of the Prime Minister's Office in the planning arrangement for Bedouin settlement unprecedented and unrestrained - It discriminates between Arabs and Jews in land and planning in the Naqab